 - The presidency is a largely ceremonial post, but does have some power

 - Pranab Mukherjee of the ruling United Party Alliance is expected to win election

-New Delhi (CNN) -- Indian lawmakers cast ballots Thursday to elect a new president for the South Asian democracy, with the ruling party's candidate considered the almost-certain winner.
+Indian lawmakers cast ballots Thursday to elect a new president for the South Asian democracy, with the ruling party's candidate considered the almost-certain winner.

 That candidate, Pranab Mukherjee, is a veteran politician and a former finance minister.
 Mukherjee's rival is opposition-backed candidate P.A.
 Sangma, a former speaker of the Indian parliament.